 The most efficient GEO strategy for an ecommerce brand is not to build a separate body of GEO content alongside existing SEO content.
 It is to ensure that all content being produced is written to a standard that serves both surfaces.
 These are the characteristics that achieve that.

 Extraction-ready openings.
 Every piece of content, whether a category guide, a product comparison, or a buying guide, should open with a direct, standalone answer to the question it addresses.
-This serves GEO by making the content immediately usable for synthesis.
-It serves traditional SEO by reducing pogo-sticking, the signal that a user returned to the results page because the content didn’t answer their query.
-Same structural choice.
-Different benefits.
-Both valuable.
+This supports GEO by making the content immediately usable for synthesis.
+It also supports traditional SEO by reducing pogo-sticking, the signal that a user returned to the results page because the content didn’t answer their query.
+The same structural choice delivers both benefits.

 Entity consistency.
 Each piece of content should be clearly and consistently about one thing.
 The entity, whether it’s a product category, a brand, or a concept, should be named and referenced throughout in a way that leaves no ambiguity about what the page covers.
 This serves GEO by making the content easier for AI systems to classify and cite accurately.
 It serves traditional SEO by strengthening the keyword and topical signals that determine ranking.